 How Colorpoint Cats Change the Color of their Fur Over Time

-Body temperature varies greatly with age.
+Body temperature varies greatly as cats age.
 Young cats have alert metabolisms, which keep their temperatures up, and their extremities are rather small, so they are more likely to have bright white or pale ivory fur when they are young.
-As these gorgeous cats age, their metabolism slows down, which causes their body temperature to go down with it.
-This is when the first changes in color can be noticed in a color-pointed cat, as they start to develop darker colors on their paws, nose, ears, and tails.
+As these gorgeous cats age, their metabolism slows down, which causes their body temperature to decrease.
+This is when the first changes in color can be noticed in a colorpoint cat, as they start to develop darker colors on their paws, nose, ears, and tails.

-Depending on the specific genetic background of the cat, this could mean that the darker areas in the extremities will get larger, that the lighter area will also get darker, or even both.
-When cats reach old age, their body temperature falls, both in their extremities and systemically.
-As a result, the darkening of the fur is more intense in senior cats.
+Depending on the specific genetic background of each cat, the darker areas in the extremities could get larger, the lighter area could get darker, or even both.
+The older they get, the darker those colors will be.

-To give you a better idea of just how much color-pointed cats can change fur color as they reach adulthood, here are some pictures where you can observe the differences between kittens and adults.
+To give you a better idea of just how much colorpoint cats can change fur color as they reach adulthood, here are some pictures where you can observe the differences between kittens and adults.
 Notice that the fur on the cats’ paws, faces, ears, and tails get darker as they age.

-While it is perfectly normal for colorpoint kittens to start out with white fur and get darker points as they enter adulthood and as they get older, there are other reasons why adults might change their points throughout their lives.
+While it is perfectly normal for colorpoint kittens to start out with white fur and get darker points as they enter adulthood, there are other reasons why Ragdoll colors might change throughout their lives.
 Here are a few of them:

-When a cat suffers local injuries like scratches, bumps, and bruises, scar tissue is formed.
-In these areas, the body temperature will be slightly lower because the tissue will not be as efficient in conducting heat.
-As a result, color-pointed cats will get darker fur in the areas where they suffered these injuries.
+When a cat suffers local injuries, like scratches, bumps, and bruises, scar tissue is formed.
+Scar tissue is not as efficient in conducting heat, so colorpoint Ragdolls can get darker fur in the areas where they suffered these injuries.

-Diseases cause dramatic temperature fluctuations in a cat’s body.
-A large number of acute diseases cause fever, while chronic diseases usually lead to a general decrease in the cat’s body temperature.
-These changes will be visible in color-pointed cats, at least to a certain degree.
-If the temperature change is maintained for a longer period of time, then the pigment changes will have the time to come up.
+Health problems can also cause dramatic temperature fluctuations in a cat’s body color.
+A large number of acute diseases cause fever, while chronic diseases usually lead to a lower temperature.
+These changes can be visible in a Ragdoll coat.
+The longer the temperature change is maintained, the more the pigment changes will have the time to come up.